BLOAT & GASTRIC TORSION

 What Causes Bloat?

 Carnivores eat meat.
-They may nibble grass or herbs and they ingest some vegetation in their prey's stomach but they never eat corn, soy beans, etc. Some foods contain saponins, a plant or marine-derived "sudsy" substance which "may aid digestion and/or nutrient absorption."
-Saponins should NOT be in any premium brand of dog food.
+They may nibble grass or herbs and they ingest some vegetation in their prey's stomach but they never eat corn, soy beans, etc. Some foods contain saponins, a plant or marine-derived "sudsy" substance which we're told "may aid digestion and/or nutrient absorption."
+Saponins should NOT be in any brand of dog food.
 Read labels.
 Better yet, feed your dog as nature intended.
 And yes, that included table scraps of meat and yellow or green veggies.

 When the dog's stomach becomes distended, it puts pressure on other organs, including the diaphragm.
 As he becomes more uncomfortable, the dog swallows repeatedly, adding more air and saliva to the stomach.
-He will begin to drink more water which adds more weight and hastens the twisting of the ever-enlarging stomach.
+He begins to drink more water which adds more weight and hastens the twisting of the ever-enlarging stomach.
 When the stomach rotates, it effectively shuts off the blood supply.
-The tissues begin to die and the end is near because unless surgery is done very quickly, organ damage is too great for recovery.
+The tissues begin to die and the end is near because unless surgery is done very quickly.
 Even with fairly prompt treatment, there is an average 35% death rate.
 NOTE: dogs are more susceptible to bloat on hot days due to gulping water, see Heatstroke

 Is There A Size Or Breed Predisposition For Bloat?